 Command of Multijurisdictional Incidents

-Seventy-three percent of law enforcement agencies have fewer than fifty officers.
-That means that when a large-scale incident occurs in your jurisdiction, there’s a good chance that you’ll be working with mutual aid units from neighboring jurisdictions.
-Are you ready to manage the chaos?
+When a large-scale incident occurs in your jurisdiction, there’s a good chance that you’ll be working with mutual aid units from neighboring agencies.

 Who should attend?

-Command staff, supervisors, and any officer wishing to develop the skills to lead a multijurisdictional incident.
+This course was specifically created for command staff, supervisors, and any officer wishing to develop the skills to lead a multijurisdictional incident.

 Have you experienced these issues before?